h8d13/KADEBOOT/README.md

 For more info see main repo: [KAES-ARCH](https://github.com/h8d13/KAES-ARCH)

 Boot ISO → Run KADEBOOT → Reboot → Run KAES-ARCH post script → Use PACTOPAC for ongoing management if needed (or use command line if preferred).
+But it's all handled from here automatically you wont need to do much but follow the instructions above and pick desired values.

 ## Modifications